vinh-tran1/Serendipity/README.md

 Serendipity uses a Kinect Azure sensor to track people in front of the display.
 The Kinect returns joint and body positions which we utilize to navigate and interact with the program.

+**Task 1:** Improving other people’s moods through authentic positivity
+- The system will share uplifting and authentic messages for people (filter out bad/negative words).
+This simple, but meaningful moment of the day will provide a positive impact and improve people’s mood.

+**Task 2:** Facilitate communication and build community between strangers
+- The system will build a strong community at Yale by facilitating communication between people.
+Allowing users to leave anonymous, positive messages for others will make our campus more connected.

 To contribute, submit your own via [Message Google Form](https://docs.google.com/forms/d/e/1FAIpQLScH_FncTkA2onxPRmCydOxVaJquJRJmsYl6Z26GNj-0JHCQaw/viewform?usp=sf_link)

 <hr>